ibm-cloud-docs/cli/vpc-cri-login.md

 ### Log in with the CLI
 {: #vpcvsiflag_login}

 When you use the VPC VSI option to log in, you can optionally specify the trusted profile parameter to enter at login.
-If provided, the CLI will use this trusted profile to authenticate to IBM Cloud.
-Otherwise, the VSI's default linked trusted profile linked during instance provisioning will be used.
+If provided, the CLI uses this trusted profile to authenticate to IBM Cloud.
+Otherwise, the VSI's default linked trusted profile that is linked during instance provisioning is used.

-You can log in as a VSI compute resource using the CLI in any of the following ways:
+You can log in as a VSI compute resource by using the CLI in any of the following ways:

 * Provide a trusted profile by parameter:
    1. Specify the `--vpc-cri` option with the `ibmcloud login` command.